joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Dependency Inversion Principle.md

 using interfaces is the best way to approach the DIP.
 	interfaces are more flexible, more powerful, and better suited to design contracts.

+you want to work with a standard interface.
+Furthermore, you want to ensure that you can replace the implementation without violating the expectations of that interface

 ## obs